Biological sex: ZO sex determination

 In the ZO sex-determination system, males have two Z chromosomes, whereas females have one.
 This system is found in several species of moths.

 Environmental

+The sex of Ceratopteris water ferns depends on the presence or absence of a hormone during development.

 For many species, sex is not determined by inherited traits, but instead by environmental factors such as temperature experienced during development or later in life.

 In the fern Ceratopteris and other homosporous fern species, the default sex is hermaphrodite, but individuals that grow in soil that has previously supported hermaphrodites are influenced by the pheromone antheridiogen to develop as male.
 The bonelliidae larvae can only develop as males when they encounter a female.

 Sequential hermaphroditism

 Clownfishes are initially male; the largest fish in a group becomes female.

 Some species can change sex over the course of their lifespan, a phenomenon called sequential hermaphroditism.

 Teleost fishes are the only vertebrate lineage where sequential hermaphroditism occurs.
 In clownfish, smaller fish are male, and the dominant and largest fish in a group becomes female; when a dominant female is absent, then her partner changes sex from male to female.
 In many wrasses the opposite is true: the fish are initially female and become male when they reach a certain size.

 Sequential hermaphroditism also occurs in plants such as Arisaema triphyllum.